Best Arm Identification Based Beam Acquisition in Stationary and Abruptly Changing Environments

-where $\mathcal{T}_1(r_{\rm c}) = \mathbb{E}\left[r_{\rm c} - r^* \mid r^* \leq r_{\rm c} \leq \log N\right]$. \end{lemma} \begin{IEEEproof} Please see Appendix~\ref{sec:proof_lc} \end{IEEEproof} Thus, in case of late change, the bound has an exponential term and a term that depends on the distribution of the change slot location.
-Thus, in case of late change occurs in any round, \texttt{SH} does not achieve an exponential upper bound.
+where $\mathcal{T}_1(r_{\rm c}) = \mathbb{E}\left[r_{\rm c} - r^* , r^* \leq r_{\rm c} \leq \log N\right]$. \end{lemma} \begin{IEEEproof} Please see Appendix~\ref{sec:proof_lc} \end{IEEEproof} In the case of late change, the bound has an exponential term and a term that depends on the distribution of the change slot location.
+Thus, in cases of late change, \texttt{SH} does not achieve an exponential upper bound.